threadi/wp-personio-integration-light/readme.txt

 == Description ==

 This plugin provides support for personnel management with [Personio](https://www.personio.com/).
 Open positions can be imported from Personio and displayed in the website.
-Applicants can apply for these jobs directly.

 #### Features